A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Description of the scheme

 \subsection{The framework of d'Humi\`eres}

-We use the notation proposed by d'Humi\`eres in \cite{dHu:1994:0} by considering \(\lattice=\dx\Z\), a regular lattice in one dimension of space with typical mesh size \(\dx\).
+In the contribution, we use the notations proposed by d'Humi\`eres in \cite{dHu:1994:0} by considering \(\lattice=\dx\Z\), a regular lattice in one dimension of space with typical mesh size \(\dx\).
 The time step \(\dt\) is determined after the specification of the velocity scale \(\lambda\) by the relation:

-For the scheme denoted by \duqd, we introduce \(\vectv=(-\lambda,\lambda)\) the set of the two velocities.
-The aim of the \duqd scheme is to compute a particle distributions vector \(\vectf = (\fm,\fp)\transpose\) on the lattice \(\lattice\) at discrete values of time: it is a numerical scheme that is formally a discretization in time, space and velocity, where only a finite number of velocities is considered (two, in our contribution), of the Boltzmann equation (even if it cannot be used to simulate this partial differential equation)
+For the scheme denoted by \duqd, we introduce \(\vectv=\lbrace-\lambda,\lambda\rbrace\) the set of the two velocities.
+The aim of the \duqd scheme is to compute a particle distributions vector \(\vectf = (\fmnum,\fpnum)\transpose\) on the lattice \(\lattice\) at discrete values of time: it is a numerical scheme that is formally a discretization in time, space and velocity, where only a finite number of velocities is considered (two, in our contribution), of the Boltzmann equation